Usbac/borealis/docs/en/stdlib/number.md

-The standard object `Number` gives you multiple methods related with numbers.
+The standard table `Number` gives you multiple methods related with numbers.

 ## Constants

-The object also has some useful constants.
+The table also has some useful constants.

 | Name   | Description                          |
 |--------|--------------------------------------|